(Juice – Salsa – Sauces – Tomatoes with Okra)

 Unless a tested recipe is used, all tomato-vegetable mixtures must be processed in a pressure canner, according to the directions for the vegetable in the mixture that has the longest processing time.
 Tomato-vegetable mixture recipes in this fact sheet may have shorter processing times because they have been tested for both pH and heat penetration.
 When the exact amounts specified in these recipes are used, these mixtures can be processed using the times given.

-Quantity: An average of 23 pounds of tomatoes is needed for 7 quarts of tomato juice, or an average of 14 pounds of tomatoes for 9 pints of tomato juice.
-A bushel of tomatoes weighs 53 pounds and yields 15 to 18 quarts of juice, an average of 3¼ pounds of tomatoes per quart of juice.
+Quantity: An average of 23 pounds of tomatoes is needed for 7 quarts of tomato juice or an average of 14 pounds of tomatoes for 9 pints of tomato juice.
+A bushel of tomatoes weighs 53 pounds and yields 12 to 16 quarts of juice, an average of 3¼ pounds of tomatoes per quart of juice.

 Procedure: Wash, remove stems and trim off bruised or discolored portions.
-To prevent juice from separating, quickly cut about 1 pound of fruit into quarters and put directly into saucepan.
+To prevent the juice from separating, quickly cut about 1 pound of fruit into quarters, and put directly into the saucepan.
 Heat immediately to boiling while crushing.
 Continue to slowly add and crush freshly cut tomato quarters to the boiling mixture.
 Make sure the mixture boils constantly and vigorously while you add the remaining tomatoes.
 Simmer 5 minutes after you add all pieces.
 If you are not concerned about juice separation, simply slice or quarter tomatoes into a large saucepan.
-Crush, heat and simmer for 5 minutes before juicing.
+Crush, heat, and simmer for 5 minutes before juicing.

-Press both types of heated juice through a sieve or food mill to remove skins and seeds.
+Press the heated mixture through a sieve or food mill to remove skins and seeds.
 Add bottled lemon juice or citric acid to jars according to directions above in “Acidifying Tomatoes and Tomato Products.”
 Heat juice again to boiling.
-Add 1 teaspoon of salt per quart to the jars, if desired.
+Add ½ teaspoon salt to pint jars or 1 teaspoon of salt per quart to the jars, if desired.
 Fill hot jars with hot tomato juice, leaving ½-inch headspace.
 Wipe jars rims.
 Adjust lids and process

 Process pints or quarts for 15 minutes in a Dial-Gauge Pressure canner at 11 pounds pressure or in a Weighted-Gauge Pressure Canner at 10 pounds.